redox-os/book/src/porting-applications.md

 - If you are using dynamic linking and the `custom` recipe template, the `DYNAMIC_INIT` command need to be added in the first line of the `script` data type
 - The compiler can build recipe dependency libraries as `.so` files (objects for dynamic linking) or `.a` files (objects for static linking): The `.so` files will be installed out of the binary (stored on the `/lib` directory of the system) while the `.a` files will be mixed in the final binary.
-- Linux distributions add a number after the `.so` files to avoid conflicts in the `/usr/lib` folder when applications use different API versions of the same library, for example: `library-name.so.6`
+- Linux distributions add a number after the `.so` files to avoid conflicts in the `/usr/lib` directory when applications use different API versions of the same library, for example: `library-name.so.6`

 ### Build Instructions